redis-field-engineering/redis-connect-dist/Connectors/mssql/README.md

 #### Job level details.
 ### Sample JobConfig.yml under rediscdc-mssql-connector/config/sample folder
+You can have one or more JobConfig.yml (or with any name e.g. JobConfig-<table_name>.yml) and specify them in the Setup.yml under jobConfig: tag.
+If specifying more than one table (as below) then make sure maxNumberOfJobs: tag under JobManager.yml is set accordingly e.g. if maxNumberOfJobs: tag is set to 2 then RedisCDC will start 2 cdc jobs under the same JVM instance.
+If the workload is more and you want to spread out (scale) the cdc jobs then create multiple JobConfig's and specify them in the Setup.yml under jobConfig: tag.
 ```yml
 jobId: ${jobId} #Unique Job Identifier.
 This value is the job name from Setup.yml
 producerConfig: